DreymaR/BigBagKbdTrixPKL/README.md

 **NOTES:**
 ---------
 Maybe all the layout files aren't quite updated with remaps yet.
-Check out a base one like Colemak-eD_ISO.
+Check out base ones like Colemak-eD_ISO vs Cmk-eD_ISO_CAWide.

+* Tech note: Running PKL with other AutoHotkey key mapping scripts may get confusing if there is _hook competition_.

 Anti-madness tips for PKL file editing:
 * In layout.ini:
     - Always use tabs as separators.